alexmunozviso/map671-fp/README.md

 I started by uploading the final Bigfoot sightings and US state layers as databases to Mapbox.
 Then, I created a new style (i.e. map).
 For the basemap, I used Mapbox's template 'Outdoors'.
 I changed the style's name to match my project and added my two layers.

 I arranged the Bigfoot point data on top of the state boundaries.
 For the latter, I kept the stroke but gave it a transparent fill (see Fig. 11).
-In order to have the data points represented as a Bigfoot vector, I selected the layer and then 'Select data/Type/Symbol' (as shown in Fig. 12).
+In order to have the data points represented with the Bigfoot vector, I selected the layer and then 'Select data/Type/Symbol' (as shown in Fig. 12).

 ![Figure 11](https://github.com/alexmunozviso/map671-fp/blob/main/img/fig11.png)
 *Fig. 11: View of the two layers on Mapbox.*